koji014/glsl-template/README.md

 <!-- @format -->

-# GLSL Works Template with Vite
+# GLSL Works Template

-This repository is a template for developing GLSL-based projects with Vite.
+This repository is a template for developing GLSL-based projects.

 ## Getting Started